-🍉 A Refreshing & Healthy Cucumber Fruit Salad for Summer
+Cucumber Fruit Salad for Summer

-🥗 What Makes This Cucumber Fruit Salad Different from the Rest?
+What Makes This Cucumber Fruit Salad Different from the Rest?

-This isn’t your typical fruit salad—or even your typical cucumber salad.
+This isn’t your typical fruit salad, or even your typical cucumber salad.
 Here’s what sets this cucumber summer fruit salad apart:

-🌿 A Unique Sweet & Savory Flavor Combo
+Sweet & Savory Flavor Combo

 Why You’ll Love This Easy and Healthy Cucumber Fruit Salad

-- Hydrating & Nourishing: Cucumbers and watermelon are over 90% water—perfect for summer.
+- Hydrating & Nourishing: Cucumbers and watermelon are over 90% water; perfect for summer.

-🥒 Ingredients for Cucumber Summer Fruit Salad (+ Notes on Each)
+Ingredients for Cucumber Summer Fruit Salad

-Ingredient | Notes |
+| Ingredient | Notes |

-Extra-virgin olive oil | Adds richness and balances acidity in the dressing. |
+| Extra-virgin olive oil | Adds richness and balances acidity in the dressing. |

-Fresh lime juice | Provides bright, citrusy flavor that enhances fruit and herbs. |
+| Fresh lime juice | Provides bright, citrusy flavor that enhances fruit and herbs. |

-Lime zest | Intensifies lime aroma and flavor without extra acidity. |
+| Lime zest | Intensifies lime flavor. |

-Flaky sea salt | Elevates the sweetness of the fruit and sharpness of herbs. |
+| Flaky sea salt | Elevates the sweetness of the fruit. |

-English hothouse cucumbers | Crisp and seedless, ideal for spiralizing or peeling into ribbons. |
+| English hothouse cucumbers | Crisp and seedless, ideal for spiralizing or peeling into ribbons. |

-Kalamata olives | Bring a bold, briny, savory contrast to the sweet fruit. |
+| Kalamata olives | Bring a bold, briny, savory contrast to the sweet fruit. |

-Fresh basil | Adds a hint of spice and complexity—pairs beautifully with stone fruit. |
+| Fresh basil | Pairs beautifully with stone fruit. |

-Fresh mint | Infuses cooling freshness that complements cucumber and lime. |
+| Fresh mint | Cooling freshness that complements cucumber and lime. |

-Green onion (green tops only) | Adds mild sharpness and savory depth. |
+| Green onion (green tops only) | Adds mild onion flavor. |

-Peaches or nectarines | Juicy, sweet stone fruit that adds seasonal color and texture. |
+| Peaches or nectarines | Juicy, sweet stone fruit that adds seasonal color and flavor. |

-Fresh blueberries | Bursts of tangy sweetness; no prep needed. |
+| Fresh blueberries | Bursts of tangy sweetness and color. |

-Watermelon | Hydrating and crisp; choose seedless for ease. |
+| Watermelon | Hydrating and crisp; choose seedless for ease. |

-Pumpkin seeds (pepitas) | Add crunch and nuttiness; toast for even more flavor. |
+| Pumpkin seeds (pepitas) | Add crunch and nuttiness. |

-🥗 How to Make Cucumber Fruit Salad (Step-by-Step)
+How to Make Cucumber Fruit Salad (Step-by-Step)

 - Make the dressing: In a large bowl, whisk together the olive oil, lime juice, lime zest, flaky salt, and a pinch of black pepper.
 Set aside.